 Nestled at the foot of the Blue Mountains, Glossodia is a small settlement with a sense of warmth and welcome and will remain so amidst a rural landscape.
 The settlement's undulating topography and leafy landscape will persist as the major place features which make it unique.
-If infill and redevelopment occurs, it will reflect the current built form character, with predominantly wide, low-rise homes displaying a rich material palette.
-Improved local amenities and public spaces will help to anchor the settlement and meet the daily needs of the community, ensuring that people have a village centre that they can be proud of.
+As infill and development occurs in the Jacaranda development, it will transform surrounding rural lands and enhance public infrastructure, local character needs to be reflected.
+Improved local amenties and public spaces will help to anchor the settlements and meet the daily needs of the community ensuring that people have a village centre that they can be proud of.